Monday, December 4, 2023

 The life cycle of hookworm.

-Human excreta contaminates the soil where hookworm infection is common.
+Human excreta contaminates the soil, where hookworm infection is common.
 Children playing bare feet on the fields or farmers working on their fields, come in contact with the infective stage of hookworm larva.
 It takes only 5 minutes for the larvae to find the tiny hair openings and or penetrate the skin.
 In the dermis, the larvae begin migrating to locate the capillaries or venules and enter.
 The blood carries the larvae to the right side of the heart and then into the pulmonary alveolar capillaries.
 This part of the migration takes 10 days, The larvae penetrate into the alveoli and enter the airways.
 Ultimately, the larvae enter into the major airways and are coughed up and swallowed.
 In the stomach, they are protected by the outer tough cuticle.
 Once inside the small intestine, the larva molts twice and develops a buccal capsule with teeth and a muscular esophagus.
 The larvae attach to the mucous membrane of the intestine from the lower duodenum and upper ilium.
 The larvae secrete tissue resolving enzymes which dissolve tissue and expose the blood vessels.
 The larvae bite and remain attached to the blood vessels of the intestine with their teeth or buccal plates.
 In humans, the parasites do not multiply.

 The larvae quickly grow and attain maturity in a month and after mating, begin to release eggs.
 A female can release 30,000 eggs daily.
 Adult Nicator worm lives up to 5 years and Ancylostoma species for one year only.